WordPress/gutenberg/docs/rfc/block-registration.md

 }
 ```

-In JavaScript, with the help of a Babel plugin, this becomes:
+In JavaScript, with the help of a new helper function `registerBlockTypeFromMetadata`, this becomes:

 ```js
 const metadata = {